harness/terraform-provider-harness/docs/resources/platform_gitops_applications.md

 Optional:

-- `duration` (String) the amount to back off.
-Default unit is seconds, but could also be a duration (e.g. "2m", "1h")
+- `duration` (String) Amount to back off.
+Default unit is seconds, but could also be a duration (e.g. "2m", "1h").
-- `factor` (String) a factor to multiply the base duration after each failed retry.
+- `factor` (String) Factor to multiply the base duration after each failed retry.
-- `max_duration` (String) maximum amount of time allowed for the backoff strategy.
+- `max_duration` (String) Maximum amount of time allowed of the backoff strategy.

 ## Import